TEA CEREMONY IN JAPAN

 The tea ceremony is very important in Japanese culture because it used to be practiced only by the elite zen monks and noble warlords for most of history.
 While some Japanese perform tea ceremonies as just a hobby today, most people consider it a form of traditional arts and call it the art of tea.

-Tea Ceremony Near Me
+Tea Ceremonies Near Me

 Tea Ceremony in Kyoto